liton61/quickShip-client/README.md

 ## Conclusion

-Delivery Express is not just an app; it's a complete ecosystem for efficient, secure, and user-friendly parcel delivery.
+Quick Ship is not just an app; it's a complete ecosystem for efficient, secure, and user-friendly parcel delivery.
 Join us in revolutionizing the delivery experience!

 ## Uses Technology